Investigate domains and URLs

 The Microsoft verdict section displays the verdict of the URL or domain from Microsoft TI library.
 It shows if the URL or domain is already known as phishing or malicious entity.

 The Prevalence section provides the details on the prevalence of the URL within the organization, over the last 30 days, such and trend chart – which shows the number of distinct devices that communicated with the URL or domain over a specific period of time.
-Below if you can find details of the first and last device observations communicated with the URL in the last 30 days, where you can pivot to the device timeline right away, to investigate initial access from the phish link, or if there's still a malicious communication in your environment.
+Below you can find details of the first and last device observations communicated with the URL in the last 30 days, where you can pivot to the device timeline right away, to investigate initial access from the phish link, or if there's still a malicious communication in your environment.

 Incident and alerts